litmuschaos/chaos-exporter/README.md

 ### Running Litmus Chaos Experiments in order to generate metrics

-- Follow the steps described [here](https://docs.litmuschaos.io/docs/getstarted/)
-  to start running litmus chaos experiments ans storing chaos results.
-The chaos custom resources are used by the exporter to generate metrics.
+- Follow the steps described [here](https://v1-docs.litmuschaos.io/docs/getstarted/) to run litmus chaos experiments which stores the chaos results.
+The chaos custom resources(chaosresult and chaosengine) are used by the exporter to generate metrics.

 ### Running Chaos Exporter on the local Machine